-Using international law to support claims from women seeking protection in the US
+Using international law to support claims from women seeking protection in the U.S.

 The United Nations High Commissioner for Refugees (UNHCR) has long recognized the special protection needs of women and girls in refugee and asylum procedures.
-UNHCR has developed authoritative commentary on determining refugee status with specific consideration of gender.
-The purpose of this note is to summarize UNHCR's views on gender-based asylum claims, with a focus on the "particular social group" ground for seeking asylum, as relevant to pursuing asylum claims in the U.S. The accompanying materials in this packet expand on this discussion.
+UNHCR has developed authoritative guidance on determining refugee status with specific consideration of gender.1 The purpose of this note is to summarize UNHCR's views on gender-based asylum claims, with a focus on the "particular social group" ground for seeking asylum, as relevant to pursuing asylum claims in the U.S. The accompanying materials in this packet expand on this discussion.

-In addition, at this particular time, UNHCR is aware of and has worked to understand escalating levels of violence faced by women fleeing from Central America, and specifically from El Salvador, Guatemala, Honduras and Mexico.2 Recognizing that many of these women are in need of international protection, UNHCR has taken the view that that the refugee definition, found in Article 1 of the 1951 Convention relating to the Status of Refugees and Article 1 of the 1967 Protocol relating to the Status of Refugees, may, depending on the circumstances of each case, encompass claims from Central American women facing gender-based violence.
+In addition, at this particular time, UNHCR is aware of and has worked to understand and address escalating levels of violence faced by women fleeing Central America.2 Recognizing that many of these women are in need of international protection, UNHCR has taken the view that that the refugee definition, found in Article 1 of the 1951 Convention relating to the Status of Refugees and Article 1 of the 1967 Protocol relating to the Status of Refugees,3 may, depending on the circumstances of each case, encompass claims from Central American women facing gender-based violence.